OctopusDeploy/util-actions/README.md

     ignore: |
       node_modules/**
       **/__tests__/**
-    filter: "@octopusdeploy/" # Only include any packages with a scope of @octopusdeploy
+    filter: "@octopusdeploy" # Only include any packages with a scope of @octopusdeploy
 ```

 ### `extract-package-details`